OliverSantiago/APCSFinalProject/README.md

 6/8: Finished the remaining crop visuals.
 Made a new title screen.

 6/9: Edited look of grown corn, made a short working tutorial/guide for when game is first started.
 Added in next+skip options and icons for tutorial.
 Fixed bugs with harvesting and edited growth times in Seed class.

+6/10: Edited the day/night cycle and fixed some small bugs